 Enter your email, password and first and last name.
 Accept the terms and click on ”register” button.

 After creating your BitMEX account, click on the link sent to your email address by BitMEX to verify your email address.
-After that, you are done.
-You can start using BitMEX.

 How to use BitMEX?
 Opening long & short positions on BitMEX